-Analysis relies upon the Dimensions ai algorithms to correctly extract and disambiguate paper meta-trate including author names and abstracts.
+Analysis relies upon the Dimensions.ai algorithms to correctly extract and disambiguate paper meta-data, including author names and abstracts.
 Analysis relies upon country extraction from Bibloshiny to identify sites of research production.
-Some auplicate papers were detected in the dimensions ai dataset, which may have some impact on final counts, although this is minor.
+Some duplicate papers were detected in the dimensions.ai dataset, which may have some impact on final counts, although this is minor.

-Data collection relied on the text search on organization websites to locate data governance related publications, and not all publications could be accessed or have text extracted.
-Whereas term analysis for academic papers is based on abstracts, policy reports often lack abstracts, so term co-occurrence was calculated based on full text as extracted using a PDF to text tool.
+Data collection relied on the text search on organization websites to locate data related governance publications, and not all publications could be accessed have text extracted. or Whereas term analysis for academic papers is based on abstracts, policy reports often lack abstracts, so term cooccurrence was calculated based on full text as extracted using a PDF to text tool.